DanielMorales9/tfdnn/README.md

 2. NeuralNetwork
 3. DeepNeuralNetwork

-In particular, DeepNeuralNetwork module implements also *Batch Norm*.
+In particular, DeepNeuralNetwork module implements also *Batch Norm* to weaken the coupling between layers while training.

 ### TODO